 Think You Hurt Your Eyes Watching the Eclipse?

-Google says the search terms “eyes hurt” and “eye damage” peaked yesterday afternoon after the solar eclipse, suggesting that not everyone heeded warnings about looking at the eclipse without safety glasses.
+Google says search terms “eyes hurt” and “eye damage” peak after solar eclipses, suggesting that not everyone heeded warnings about looking at the eclipse without safety glasses.

-If you are concerned that you may have sustained damage, either because you unknowingly used unsafe solar eclipse glasses or because you sneaked a peak like President Trump, here are some symptoms to look out for:
+If you are concerned that you may have sustained damage, here are some symptoms to look out for:

 - Blurry vision

 - A blind spot in your central vision in one or both eyes

 - Distorted vision, in which a straight line looks bent, or a door jamb looks curvy

 - Changes in the way you see color, known as "dyschromatopsia"